xiangyu066/Cell-Feature-Analyzer/README.md

-# Cell-Division-Tracker
+# Cell-Feature-Analyzer
-This code can automatically track cell division process.
+This series of cell analyzer include automatically track cell division process and feature size.